DavidMChan/Anim400K/README.md

 # Request access to the Anim400K dataset
-To get access to the MAD dataset (annotations and pre-extracted features) please follow these steps:
+To get access to the Anim400K dataset (annotations and pre-extracted features) please follow these steps:

 1- Complete this form ([link]()) and sign the NDA (Non Disclosure Agreement).